|

 different image height (lateral color).
 Lateral color can be seen as color

 fringes at high contrast edges of off-axis objects.
-Chromatic aberrations can be
+Chromatic aberrations

-dispersion properties.
-Download a
+different dispersion properties.

-whitepaper on lateral color.
+Download a whitepaper on lateral color.

 - Distortion